Ethics Opinions

 The major issues determining disqualification in subsequent representation questions are there:

-SeeSpragins v.
+First, does the former representation have a substantial relationship to the matters involved in the present representation?
+And second, does the attorney have information from the former representation that can be used in the new matter against the former client?
+See Spragins v.
 Huber Farm Service, Inc., 542 F. Supp.
-166 (ND Miss 1982) which follows the rule inDuncan v.
+166 (ND Miss 1982) which follows the rule in Duncan v.
 Merrill Lynch, Pierce, Fenner and Smith, 646 F.2d 1020 (5th Cir.
 1981).

-Ms. Ethics Opinion No. 90, rendered January 19, 1984 deals with this issue at length and holds that if those 2 questions can be answered in the negative, there is no need to withdraw.
-In fact, in disqualification notions, the burden is on the former client to prove the substantial relationship.
-TheDuncancase, supra said:
+If those 2 questions can be answered in the negative, there is no need to withdraw.
+In fact, in disqualification motions, the burden is on the former client to prove the substantial relationship.
+The Duncan case, supra said:

 In applying the substantial relationship test, the court should require Merrill Lynch (former client) to delineate with greater specificity the scope of the prior representation and to demonstrate precisely how the subject matters of the prior representation are connected with the matters embraced within the pending suit.
-Id at 1033.
+Id. at 1033.

 There is even stronger justification, it appears, in the present case, because consent had been given before the subsequent representation was begun.
 The case of Unified Sewerage Agency v.
 Jelco, Inc., 646 F. 2d 1339 (9th Cir.
 1981) found that since prior consent had been given the law firm would not be disqualified.
 Attorney A does not have to withdraw.